hugomg/hexiom/readme.md

    * Cardinality constraints to define T<sub>n,k</sub>

 * Level-dependant predicates, to describe the specific Hexiom level:
-   * Set T<sub>n,k</sub> according to the actual arrangement of tiles.
+   * Set T<sub>n,k</sub> according to the actual number ot tiles available.
-   * Set P<sub>m,n</sub> or O<sub>m</sub> for slots that come with preset values that cannot be changed.
+   * Set P<sub>m,n</sub> and O<sub>m</sub> for slots that come with preset values that cannot be changed.

 The only hard bit up to here is the cardinality constraints.
-For the small case (only a tile per slot) I just" brute-forced" (O(n^2)) it and made a rule for each pair of variables saying at least one of them must be false.
+For the small case (the rule for only a tile per slot) I " brute-forced" (O(n^2)) it and made a rule for each pair of variables saying at least one of them must be false.

 For the other cardinality constraints, I used an unary encoding, with helper variables such as `Nps(m, k, i) := There are at least k occupied tiles among the first i neighbors of tile m`.
-This gives a compact encoding, unlike the naïve version that lists all exponentialy manypossibilities.
+This gives a compact encoding, unlike the naïve version that lists all exponentialy-many possibilities.

 First results
 -------------